 construction paper (the thicker the paper, the more it will hold), scissors, crayons/markers, stapler/tape, optional Easter grass

 Pre-cut strips of construction paper for the basket’s handle.
 Cut the strips a long way from the paper.

 Step 1: Give each child one piece of construction paper.
 Have each child cut diagonally from each corner about 2 inches.

 Step 2: Fold in on each side of the paper, then turn it over.
 You will see the basket start to form.

 Step 3: Have the children decorate the basket and handle strip using crayons, markers, stickers, glitter, etc…

 Step 4: To create the basket fold up one side and tape or staple it to the piece sticking out on the other side.
 Repeat to all sides of the basket.
 Tape of staple the handle to the inside of the basket.

-Step 5: Add Easter grass and your done.
-I made these with the kids so they could use it as a holder for their dyed Easter eggs.
-I stapled the handle on and it was able to hold 3 eggs.
-I also used it to hold the plastic Easter eggs as shown in the picture.
+Step 5: Add Easter grass, and you’re done.
+I made these with the kids so they could use them as a holder for their dyed Easter eggs.
+I stapled the handle on, and it could hold three eggs.
+I also used it to hold the plastic Easter eggs, as shown in the picture.